Improving Bike Parking in Yung Shue Wan – towards a more beautiful Lamma

 “Consider where riders want to park not necessarily where it is thought they should park.”

 Convenience is important.
-Bicycle Victoria states, “20 metres may be the difference between a well-used facility and one that is ignored in favour of a banister, pole or tree.”
+Bicycle Victoria states, “20 metres may be the difference between a well-used facility and one that is ignored in favour of a bannister, pole or tree.”
 We could equally add “or ferry pier railing” here.

 Living Lamma believes that the proposed layout for the CPA is flawed.
 Cyclists are unlikely to want to park their bikes towards the library.
 People are likely to park their bikes as close to the ferry pier as possible.
 The mass of bikes near the ferry pier will cause obstruction to other cyclists looking for parking spaces.
 In a short period of time, people will go back to using the pier railings in favour of being blocked into the CPA.